Westlake-AI/DMT-learn/README.md

-# EVNet: An Explainable Deep Network for Dimension Reduction (EVNet)
+# DMT: An Explainable Deep Network for Dimension Reduction

 The code includes the following modules:
 * Training